 JSON_KEY_FILE = "YOUR_JSON_FILE.json"

 - Execute the Script.
 Open the command prompt (on your PC) or terminal (if using a Mac) and navigate to the folder containing the 3 files.
 You can use the change directory CD command as shown in the screenshot below.
-Once you are in the right folder, you can execute the script using the below command.
+Once you are in the right folder, you can execute the script using the command below.

 For Windows Users